andresoviedo/google-drive-ftp-adapter/README.md

 =====

 - The google-drive-ftp-adapter DOES NOT synch your files to/from google drive.
-If you want to synch your files, you should do it with another tool supporting FTP.
+If you want to synch your files, you should do it with your FTP tool.
 - Google drive supports repeated filenames in same folder and illegal file names in contrast to linux & windows.
   But don't worry because this is supported!